Skip to content

-BCBS 239 Data Lineage: What the Standard Actually Requires
+BCBS 239 Data Lineage: What Banks Need to Prove

 BCBS 239 has been around since 2013.
 Most banks have a compliance program for it.
-Very few have actually solved it.
+Fewer can prove every reported number back to source under exam pressure.

-Here's what the standard actually requires when it comes to data lineage — and why most implementations fall short.
+This is what the standard requires for data lineage, and why most implementations fall short.

 Quick context.
 BCBS 239 was published by the Basel Committee on Banking Supervision in January 2013, in response to the 2008 financial crisis.
-The committee found that banks couldn't aggregate risk data quickly or accurately enough to make decisions during stress — and that this inability to see risk clearly contributed to the severity of the crisis.
+The committee found that banks could not aggregate risk data quickly or accurately enough to make decisions during stress, and that this inability to see risk clearly contributed to the severity of the crisis.

 The standard applies formally to global systemically important banks (G-SIBs), but it's increasingly treated as a best practice across financial services.
 If you're at a bank, an asset manager, or a financial data provider, BCBS 239 is relevant to you whether you're formally subject to it or not.